 Testing activities conducted in the Study Area are critical for maintaining readiness.
-In order to maintain an edge over adversaries, military personnel must have access to technologically advanced vessels, aircraft, and weapons systems.
+To maintain an edge over potential adversaries, service members must have access to technologically advanced vessels, aircraft, and weapons systems.

-The Department of Defense continually researches and develops new technologies to ensure military personnel can counter new and emerging threats.
-These technologies must be tested and evaluated before use by military personnel during deployment.
+The Department of Defense continually researches and develops new technologies.
+These technologies must be tested and evaluated before use during deployment.
 Testing may include:

-- Basic and applied scientific research and technology development - Testing, evaluation, and maintenance of sensors and systems, such as missiles, torpedoes, radar, active and passive sonar systems, vessels, submarines, and aircraft - Purchasing of cutting-edge ships, aircraft, weapons, and equipment
+- Development of basic and applied scientific research and technology - Testing, evaluation, and maintenance of sensors and systems, such as missiles, torpedoes, radar, active and passive sonar systems, vessels, submarines, and aircraft - Acquisition of technologically advanced vessels, aircraft, and systems